General Info – summary

 Family: Apocynaceae (Oleander or impala lily: Adenium multiflorum family).
 This family includes the exotic genera Oleander and Plumeria (Frangipani).
 Indigenous genera containing trees on this site include Acokanthera, Adenium, Carissa, Rauvolfia and Tabernaemontana.
 Currently the family has 366 genera and in excess of 5 000 species.
 In South Africa, there are 90 genera and about 700 species.
 All have milky or clear sap.
 The simple, entire and pinnately veined Leaves are usually opposite and may have stipules situated between the petiole and the stem.
 The Inflorescence is usually a cyme (a broad, more or less flat-topped, determinate flower cluster, with central flowers opening first).
 The regular and bisexual Flowers are usually bracteate.
 The Calyx has 4-5, usually free sepals and the 4-5 Petals are joined – at least at the base of the staminal column.
 A corona (an extension) is often present either on the corolla or arising from the base of the staminal column.
 The 4-5 Stamens are variously located and have anthers with 2 pollen sacs.
 The superior to half-inferior Ovary has 2 carpels.
 Fruit is various.
 The often-compressed Seeds may have a tuft of silky hair at the micropylar end.
 The micropyle (a small opening in the surface of an ovule, through which the pollen tube penetrates is often visible as a small pore in the ripe seed.
 During germination, the seedling’s radicle – embryonic root – emerges through the micropyle).

 Name derivation: Acokanthera – Greek: “Acoce” with a sharp, straight point – referring to the pointed anthers. oblongifolia referring to the oblong leaves.
 There are 3 species of Acokanthera in South Africa.
 They are located in woodland from Mossel Bay in the Western Cape, through the Eastern Cape to Kwa-Zulu Natal, Mpumalanga, North West and Limpopo.
 All species are shrubs or small trees.
 All have extremely poisonous sap that has been used for arrow poison.
-All lack spines and leaves are thick and leathery.
+All lack spines, and leaves are thick and leathery.
 Inflorescences are located in leaf axils.
-In Carissa they occur terminally.
+In the genus Carissa they occur terminally.
 The plant was first described in 1844.

 Conservation: National Status: L C (Least Concern).
 Assessed: 2018 (L. von Staden).